sigseg5/nometa-tg/README.md

 ### Choosing `FAWKES_MODE`
 FAWKES_MODE the tradeoff between privacy and perturbation size.
 Select from min, low, mid, high.
 The higher the mode is, the more perturbation will add to the image and provide stronger protection.<br>
 Feel free to play with mods and choose that mostly suits you (I prefer `min` or `low`)<br>
-In the image below you can see an example of how the fawkes tool works (photo from the fawkes GitHub page).
+In the image below you can see an example of how the Fawkes tool works (photo from the Fawkes GitHub page).
 ![](http://sandlab.cs.uchicago.edu/fawkes/files/obama.png)

 ### Run locally